 You keep re-writing, honing, improving, refining.
 You keep coming upon that darling and, each time, it stubs your mental toe: it just doesn't quite work, although it keeps giving you a satisfying thrill when you re-read it.
 Other passages you have liked have died because they were getting in the way of the story, but this, this, is one of your jewels and the pain of cutting it is too great.
 You twist your story into knots to make this gem make sense.
 You might not even notice how hard you're working to preserve it, but you find yourself justifying its retention, telling yourself that you owe it to your story, to your readers, to the Muse, to Genius itself, to leave it in.

 You've fallen in love.
 That is why it is called a "darling".
 You will not let this passage go.
 Other pieces of fine writing have been born, lived for a while through several drafts, and you have admired them, ached when you realised that they had stopped holding their value, and have deleted them, but not this passage, because you have stopped thinking with your writer's head and are acting with your ego's heart.

 This is you failing to be a good writer.
 You have chosen your darling over your story.
 You are glorying in it for its own sake.
-You have allowed your admiration (and it could well be justified — a darling doesn't have to be dross, indeed it often isn't) to diminish the work as a whole.
+You have allowed your admiration (and it could well be justified — a darling doesn't have to be dross, indeed, it often isn't) allowed it to diminish the work as a whole.
 Your story has become something that serves the passage, not the other way around.
 You have permitted words that have increasingly been "not quite right" to live even though they fail to add to your story's development, advancing nothing, deepening nothing.
 The passage is no longer part of your story, it's just embedded in it.
 It's become a cancer, having no purpose but itself, and almost certainly draining life from the tissue around it.
 And that's why it must die.